bevywise-networks/mqttroute-elasticsearch-connector/README.md

 # configure and setup mqttroute-elasticsearch-connector

-	1. open plugin.conf and configure the hostname and port no of the ElasticSearch.
+	1. Open plugin.conf and configure the hostname and port no of the ElasticSearch.
-	2. copy the  pugin.conf and paste it in to Bevywise/MQTTRoute/lib.
+	2. Copy the plugin.conf and paste it in to Bevywise/MQTTRoute/lib.
-	3. copy the  folder Elastic and paste it in to Bevywise/MQTTRoute/lib.
+	3. Copy the folder Elastic and paste it in to Bevywise/MQTTRoute/lib.
-	4. replace custom_store.py with Bevywise/MQTTRoute/lib/custom_store.py.
+	4. Replace custom_store.py with Bevywise/MQTTRoute/lib/custom_store.py.
 	5. Open Bevywise/MQTTRoute/conf/data_store.conf
 		1. Update CUSTOMSTORAGE = ENABLED
 		2. Update DATASTORE = CUSTOM